01Piles With Blow Count Above Minimum Pile Penetration Requirements

-Check hammer-pile alignment since bending may be the problem.
-If alignment appears to be normal, tension and bending combined may be too high; solution will then be the same as for complete cracks above.
+Check the hammer-pile alignment because bending may be the problem.
+If the alignment appears to be normal, tension and bending combined may be too high.

-14Steel Pile Head Deforms Timber Pile Top Mushrooms.
+14Steel Pile Head Deforms or Timber Pile Top Mushrooms

-Check helmet size/shape; check steel strength; check evenness of the pile head, banding of timber pile head.
-If okay, determine pile head stress.
-If calculated stress is high, reduce hammer energy (stroke) for low blow counts; for high blow counts, different hammer or pile type may be required.
+If all of these check out OK, determine the pile head stress.
+If the calculated stress is high, reduce the hammer energy (stroke) for low blow counts; for high blow counts, a different hammer or pile type may be required.

-If soil borings do not indicate soft layers, pile may be damaged below grade.
-Investigate both tensile stresses along the pile and compressive stresses at toe.
-If calculated stresses are acceptable, investigate the possibility of obstructions/uneven toe contact on hard layer or other reasons for pile toe damage.
+If soil borings do not indicate soft layers, the pile may be damaged below grade.
+Investigate both tensile stresses along the pile and compressive stresses at the toe.
+If the calculated stresses are acceptable, investigate the possibility of obstructions or uneven toe contact on hard layer or other causes of pile toe damage.

 Review the wave equation analysis and check that all parameters were considered.
-Check hammer and driving system.
-If no defects are found in driving system, field measurements should be taken.
-Problem could be preignition, preadmission, low hammer efficiency, soft cushion, large quakes, high damping, greater soil strengths, or temporarily increased soil resistance with later relaxation.
+Check the hammer and driving system.
+If no defects are found in the driving system, take field measurements.
+The problem could be preignition, preadmission, low hammer efficiency, soft cushion, large quakes, high damping, greater soil strengths, or temporarily increased soil resistance with later relaxation.

-Probably, soil resistance is lower than anticipated.
+Soil resistance is likely lower than anticipated.
 Perform restrike testing.
-Establish setup factor and drive to lower capacity.
-Hammer performance may also be better than anticipated, check.
+Establish the setup factor, and drive to lower capacity.
+Hammer performance may also be better than anticipated, so this should be checked.

-The field stroke is less than 90% of the calculated stroke.
-Check that ram friction is not a problem.
-Compare calculated and observed blow count.
-If observed one is lower, soil resistance is less than anticipated.
-If blow counts are comparable, reanalyze with lower combustion pressure to match observed hammer stroke.
+If the field stroke is less than 90 percent of the calculated stroke, confirm that the ram friction is not a problem.
+Compare the calculated and observed blow counts.
+If the observed count is lower, the soil resistance is less than anticipated.
+If the blow counts are comparable, reanalyze with lower combustion pressure to match the observed hammer stroke.

-See if there is a hammer of same type, similar ram weight and energy rating and modify its data.
+Look for a hammer of the same type and with a similar ram weight and energy rating and modify its data to fit the application.

-Both calculated stresses and blow counts are too high.
-Increase pile impedance or material strength or redesign for lower capacities.
-If soil is fine grained or known to exhibit setup gains after driving, then end of driving capacity may be chosen lower than required.
-Capacity should be confirmed by restrike testing or static load testing.
+Both the calculated stresses and blow counts are too high.
+Increase the pile impedance or material strength, or redesign for lower capacities.
+If the soil is fine-grained or known to exhibit setup gains after driving, the end-of-driving capacity may be selected lower than required.
+Confirm the capacity by restrike testing or static load testing.